 Microbiology is the study of a variety of living organisms which are invisible to the naked eye like bacteria and fungi and many other microscopic organisms.
 Although tiny in size these organisms form the basis for all life on earth.
 These microbes as they are also known to produce the soil in which plants grow and the fix atmospheric gases that both plants animals use.
 About 3 billion years ago at the time of formation of the earth, microbes were the only lives on earth.
 Microorganisms have played a key role in the evolution of the planet earth.

 Microorganisms affect animals, the environment, the food supply and also the healthcare industry.
 There are many different areas of microbiology including environmental, veterinary, food, pharmaceutical and medical microbiology, which is the most prominent.

-Microorganisms are very important to the environment, to human health and to the economy.
+Microorganisms are very important to the environment, human health and the economy.
 Few have immense beneficial effects without which we could not exist.
 Others are really harmful, and our effort to overcome their effects tests our understanding and skills.
 Certain microorganisms can be beneficial or harmful depending on what we require from them.

 Examples of familiar human diseases are:

 Bacteria: pneumonia, bacterial dysentery, diphtheria, bubonic plague, meningitis, typhoid, cholera, salmonella, meningococcal

 Virus: Chickenpox, measles, mumps, German measles, colds, warts, cold sores, influenza

 Protozoa: amoebic dysentery, malaria,

 As decomposers, bacteria and fungi play an important role in an ecosystem.
 They break down dead or waste organic matter and release inorganic molecules.
 Green plants take these nutrients which are in turn consumed by animals, and the products of these plants and animals are again broken down by decomposers.